Embeddings: Meaning, Examples and How To Compute

 Embeddings in the Real World

 One of the machine learning products that arguably drive the most commercial value today is recommender systems.
 From how to keep users engaged to what products to recommend to what news may be relevant to you, recommender systems are ubiquitous.
-One common approach to a recommender system is collaborative filtering (e.g. what do people with tastes similar to yours like?).
+One common approach to a recommender system is (e.g. what do people with tastes similar to yours like?).
 Collaborative filtering in modern recommender systems almost always uses embeddings.
 As a result, many data scientists’ first introduction to embeddings is in recommendation systems.

 A number of years ago, embeddings also started showing up in other types of commercial models, such as the original word-to-vec.
 The way embeddings were generated in word-to-vec was noticeably different from the matrix factorization approaches used in recommendation systems; they were based on training word relationships into linear vectors.
 Word-to-vec spurned on many teams to determine how far the relationships could go beyond words, and what relationships could be represented by the embeddings.
 Fast forward to the present day and transformers – the magic behind many modern AI feats of wizardry – can be viewed as a complex hierarchy of probability-adjusted embeddings.